- Conditions of access

 Check the conditions of access ahead of your visit.

-Fishing is available from the reservoir’s shoreline.
-To fish at Beetaloo Reservoir you need a current RecFishSA fishing permit.
+Fishing is available from the reservoir’s shoreline with golden perch, silver perch and Murray cod to catch.
+To fish at Beetaloo Reservoir you need a current fishing permit.
+Fishing limits are detailed on PIRSA's website.

 The sheltered picnic area with barbeque facilities is also popular.